-To bypass any uncertainty when looking for your co-founder (You simply can’t know if a person is perfect for such a key role), there is one best practice I truly prefer: equity with a Vesting Period that has a minimum cliff.
+To bypass any uncertainty when looking for your co-founder, there is one best practice I truly prefer: equity with a vesting period that has a minimum cliff.

 The minimum cliff means that the vesting schedule is not enforceable until a certain period of time from whenever it was initially agreed.

 31st December 2020 - You have found your CTO and you’re planning to assign him 40% of your company.
 This 40% has a vesting period of 4 years and a minimum cliff of 3 months.
 That means that he will be assigned 10% each year and the vesting schedule will start on the 1st of April 2021.